timofeysie/rainbow-connection/README.md

 Since we need more experience with Webpack, this will be like killing two birds with one project (no actual birds will be harmed).

+Maybe it was a bit ambitious.
+Building the project this way created all kinds of issues, and the observable http calls were not working for some reason.
+So this experiment lives in a separate branch.
+It is certainly the way to go, and nice not to have the js files in the project, but to get on with this app, we will try a simpler Anulgar 2 approach.

 ## Wiring-pi